Category:

 Website Template vs Custom Design: Which Should You Choose?

-If you’re trying to decide between buying a website template or hiring a designer for a custom site, welcome to the club.
-This is easily one of the most common questions I get as a Showit designer.
+If you’re trying to decide between buying a Showit template or hiring a designer to build a custom website from scratch, this post is for you.

 1. Time: How quickly do you want to launch?

-If you hire a designer to customize a template, your site can often be launched in a week or two.
+If you hire a designer to customize a template for you, your site can be live in a week or two.

-Custom websites take longer because everything is built from scratch.
-Strategy, layout, and design are all created specifically for your business.
-Most custom builds take anywhere from a few weeks to a couple of months depending on the scope.
+Custom websites obviously take longer because everything is built from scratch.
+The strategy, layout, and design are all bespoke to your business.
+Most custom builds take anywhere from a couple of weeks to a couple of months depending on the number of pages you have and whether you have advanced features like a shop.

-Do you want something live quickly, or are you happy to invest more time to build something completely bespoke?
+Do you want your website live quickly, or are you happy to wait a little longer for something custom?

 Some people love that because it removes a lot of decision making.
 Others find it frustrating if they have a very specific vision in their head.